liangzheng816/OfficeDocs-SharePoint/migration/spmt-workflow-step2.md

 After configuring the required endpoints and configuring Power Automate, you're ready to start migrating your SharePoint Server workflows.
 You can choose to use either SPMT or PowerShell.

 >[!Note]
->SPMT will skip a workflow if it's already migrated successfully.
+>SPMT skips a workflow if it's already migrated successfully.
 If you want to run a new migration to override the migrated flow, delete it from the destination before starting the migration.

 ## Migrate workflows using SPMT